 Thank you for visiting!

-The Magdalene Legacy Tarot: Lost Keys of the Madonna deck and book set has been completed, soon to be available in November or December 2013 (in time for Christmas) in its first printing of signed & numbered collectors' editions!
-Click on the link to the right to reserve your deck/book set today!
-Check back often for Grail Quest Press' release date and more ordering information!
+The Magdalene Legacy Tarot: Lost Keys of the Madonna deck and book set is available in its first printing of signed & numbered collectors' editions!
+Orders are being processed now!!
+Please learn about the deck set by clicking the Magdalene Legacy Tarot link to your right.
+You may order a set by clicking on the Order link for more information!
 We do so appreciate everyone's support!

 About the Creator/Author and the Illustrator of